 With that many searches being performed only those organisations that provide exceptional content will be rewarded with a coveted listing on the first page of the Search Engine Results Pages (SERPs).
 That prime position matters.
 Research shows that in excess of 90% of those searching for information will click on a link on the first page of the results, and only very few will view subsequent pages.

 The Google Search algorithm looks for clues that the page deserves its page one ranking – and it will rank the page on the quality of the content.
-That content must be optimized in order to attract the attention of the algorithm and motivate a high ranking, and one of the tools that experts in search use to ensure that this happens is Search Engine Optimisation or ‘SEO.’
+That content must be optimized in order to attract the attention of the algorithm and motivate a high ranking, and one of the tools that experts in SEO use to ensure that this happens is Search Engine Optimisation or ‘SEO.’